electron/electronjs.org-old/data/blog/electron-6-0.md

 ### `Electron Helper (Render).app` and `Electron Helper (Plugin).app`

-There are now more Mac Helper application bundles.
+In order to enable the [hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime_entitlements?language=objc), which restricts things like writable-executable memory and loading code signed by a different Team ID, special code signing entitlements needed to be granted to the Helper.

-In order to enable the [hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime_entitlements?language=objc), which restricts things like writable-executable memory and loading code signed by a different Team ID, special code signing entitlements must be granted to the Helper.
+To keep these entitlements scoped to the process types that require them, Chromium [added](https://chromium-review.googlesource.com/c/chromium/src/+/1627456) two new variants of the Helper app: one for renderers (`Electron Helper (Render).app`) and one for plugins (`Electron Helper (Plugin).app`).

-To keep the capabilities scoped to the process types that require them, Chromium [added](https://chromium-review.googlesource.com/c/chromium/src/+/1627456) two new variants of the Helper app: one for renderers (`Electron Helper (Render).app`) and one for plugins (`Electron Helper (Plugin).app`).
+Folks using `electron-osx-sign` to codesign their Electron app shouldn't have to make any changes to their build logic.

-Currently all three Helpers (the pre-existing `Electron Helper.app` in addition to the two new ones) will be code signed in the same way without any entitlements, although this may change in the future.
+If you're codesigning your app with custom scripts, you should ensure that the two new Helper applications are correctly codesigned.

 ## Breaking Changes